FL33TW00D/ember/README.md

   }'
 ```

-You should get some embeddings returned!
+This example will return embeddings for the documents you supplied, which in this case are the sentences `Hello, world!` and `Open source for the win 🤗!`.
 The model process will stay running
-until the `keep_alive` duration is reached (1 minute in this case).
+until the `keep_alive` duration is reached (1 minute in this case), so subsequent requests will be processed fast.